Living with an Injury as a Professional Athlete

 The first time I started to experience back issues was in college.
 After walking 9 holes I could feel the aching pain in my low back and the tightness in my hamstrings.
 I had previously had tendonitis in my wrist as a kid and that has magically gone away… not sure why the back issue has hung around and not magically disappeared but here we are! (haha)

-Since that day in January 2017, I have had an uphill battle with my body and my career and I am not going to lie it has been confusing, difficult and disappointing.
-So many mixed emotions I have felt and it is so frustrating to not be able to physically do what I want to do as a 30 year old.
+Since that day in January 2017, I have had an uphill battle with my body and my career and I am not going to lie— it has been confusing, difficult and disappointing.
+So many mixed emotions I have felt and it is so frustrating to not be able to physically do what I want as a 30 year old.
 My whole life was built to be a professional athlete.
 Every thought, every decision I made was for my career as a professional athlete.
 That is who I was and who I wanted to be.
 My dreams and aspirations were attached to that certainty and that identity.
-To have that taken away, and for life to be so…. ambiguous… after being so planned and strategized for my whole life, has been life changing.
+To have that taken away, and for life to be so…. ambiguous… after being so planned and strategized for my whole life, has been life changing to say the least.

 I took 2017 off and subsequently got pregnant during that time.
 For the 2018 season I worked hard on rehabbing my body and my game.
 After a year off I went back out to play full time when my daughter was 4 months old.
 My game actually felt fantastic and I was hitting the ball better than I ever had.
 I still was always worried my back would give out on me any second, but it hung in there until August… that was pretty good I think.
 But finally my body said “enough” and gave out on me while at the Canadian Open in Regina, Saskatchewan.
 I packed up my bags and my baby and headed home again, flinching from the spasms and bent over sideways, unsure of what was going to happen next.